Linaro/linaro-astro/src/content/pages/connect-about.md

           description: m-8
           content: items-center columns-2 w-1/2 gap-12
         text_content: |
-          Attendees can book a room at the Corinthia Lisbon via this <a class="text-linaro-yellow no-underline" href="https://www.kitefor.events/events/linaro-connect-2025/register">link</a>
+          Attendees can book a room at the Corinthia Lisbon via this <a class="text-linaro-yellow no-underline" href="https://reservations.corinthia.com/?adult=1&arrive=2025-05-12&chain=10210&child=0&currency=EUR&depart=2025-05-15&group=LINARO25CL&hotel=28705&level=hotel&locale=en-US&productcurrency=EUR&rooms=1">link</a>

           The preferred rate is available for the dates 11-17 May for a limited time upon availability - we recommend you book your room as soon as possible.

           Please contact connect@linaro.org if you have any issue with booking your accommodation.

-          <span class="text-linaro-yellow">Visa & Business Letter - </span> If you require a visa and need a business invitation letter and/or visa support letter, please register for Linaro Connect and follow the instructions on Kite.events.
+          <span class="text-linaro-yellow">Visa & Business Letter - </span> If you require a visa support letter and/or need a business invitation letter, you can request these on KITE, Linaro’s event platform.
+Once you have registered, log in to KITE and follow the instructions to request these documents.
   - row: container_row
     no_border: true
     styles: